 Fuji Hakone Izu National Park, Japan

-Fuji Hakone Izu National Park is located closely to Tokyo.
+Fuji Hakone Izu National Park is located close to Tokyo.
 The calm peaceful atmosphere of the park is a pleasant change in pace from the futuristic capital city.
 Mount Fuji is the area’s crowning glory and an iconic image of Japan.
-It’s beauty has inspired writers and artists for centuries.
+Its beauty has inspired writers and artists for centuries.
 The country’s highest peak, it certainly is a physical challenge to climb the barren landscape to the top.
 Although, it’s well worth the leg work for the sense of achievement.

 However, if demanding hikes aren’t for you there is still plenty to enjoy.
 You can take a boat trip across Lake Ashi and visit the Izu Peninsula region for the beaches, rugged coastline and hot springs.
 The Springtime Fuji Shibazakura Festival, also known as the Phlox Moss, is a great time to visit, the vibrant hot pink moss covering the park between 15th of April and 28th of May.

 Ranthambhore National Park is one of the best places in the world to see the elusive Bengal tiger prowling through its natural habitat.
 Any time spent here feels as if you have dived headfirst into the pages of Rudyard Kipling’s ‘The Jungle Book’.
 The jungle is a wild, beautiful and evocative setting for a tiger safari – hearing a snap of branches and finding a paw print in the mud before spotting the orange fur striped with black through the undergrowth.